Kamaiko/HalteroFit/docs/CONTRIBUTING.md

 ### Daily Development (after initial setup)

-**Good news**: Once you have the dev build installed, daily development is the same as Expo Go!
+Once you have the dev build installed, daily development works as expected with hot reload.

 ```bash
 npm start